AhKose/Refactoring_LLM/README.md

 Large Language Models (LLMs) are increasingly used in software engineering, raising the question of whether they can reliably support refactoring in microservice‑based systems.
 This study empirically examines LLM‑driven refactoring using a structured, three‑phase prompting protocol applied to **four microservices specifically selected for their low maintainability.**

 The selection was based on a prior ground-truth dataset where three senior developers labeled microservices as Low, Medium, or High maintainability.
-Using this "Low" subset, three models—**GPT‑5.2 Extended Thinking**, **Claude Opus 4.5**, and **Gemini 3 Pro**—were evaluated.
+Using this "Low" subset, three models, **GPT‑5.2 Extended Thinking**, **Claude Opus 4.5**, and **Gemini 3 Pro**, were evaluated.
 Of twelve total refactoring experiments, eleven successfully passed build and run verification.
 The findings indicate that LLM‑driven, developer‑assisted refactoring can produce measurable improvements in code complexity and maintainability.

 ---